 Doug Jordan was a retired petroleum engineer whose career involved working in several locations around the world.
 He was an avid collector of WWI-related books and stereoviews, and first became interested in stereoviews as a child while playing with an uncle's Holmes-style viewer and cards.
 His wife's grandfather fought with the American forces in France.
 The Boyd/Jordan collection resided with Doug until early 2020, as did the responsibility for maintaining this web site and updating its contents as new information was discovered.
 He lived in Texas with his wife.

 Ian Ference is freelance photographer, historian, and lecturer.
 He spent over a decade studying abandoned asylums & industrial sites throughout the United States, and documenting them prior to demolition.
 He became interested in stereography as a child, when he realized that he could free-view the stereoviews on display at the George Eastman House in Rochester, NY.
-Since the late 2000s, his primary interest has been in amateur & glass views of the Great War, and he is now the administrator of the Boyd/Jordan collection.
-He resides in Brooklyn with his lovely wife.
+Since the late 2000s, his primary interest has been in amateur & glass views of the Great War, and the newly-reformed Boyd/Jordan/Ference collection resides with him.
+He lives in Brooklyn with his wonderful wife.

-The Boyd/Jordan Collection had its genesis in the
+The Boyd/Jordan/Ference Collection had its genesis in the

 mid-1990s.
 Bob and Doug were independently collecting